North Holland Tour

 Boarding begins between 3 & 4 pm.
 The mooring location in Amsterdam is the Oosterdok, near the Nemo Science Museum.
 Please be prompt and plan on having completed your embarkation by 4 pm.
 You can bring your luggage on board at noon but the cabins will not be ready for check-in.
 When you arrive onboard, you can put your baggage away in your cabin and then enjoy a cup of coffee or tea.
 It is a great time to become acquainted with the guide, skipper, crew, and of course, your fellow passengers.
 The bicycles are distributed and straight from the moorings of the boat, you can have a short bike trip through quiet parts of town.
 If time permits, you can also bike outside the city.Amsterdam first saw the light of day as a simple village at the mouth of the Amstel River but expanded rapidly with its famous rings of canals in the Golden Age (18th century).
 The palace on the Dam Square is sometimes called the 8th wonder of the world because it is built on 13,659 piles.
 Amsterdam, as we know it today, is famous for being able to cater to all tastes, including lovers of diamonds.
 In the evening, you dine on board.
 During the meal, the plans for the rest of the week are discussed.

-Day 2: Amsterdam - Volendam, sailing to Hoorn, 29 mi.
-(46 km)
+Day 2: Amsterdam - Volendam, sailing to Hoorn, 28 mi.
+(45 km)

-Amsterdam will be very quiet as you begin to cycle.
-A ferry takes you to the Amsterdam Noord quarter and soon you will be cycling through the rural area of Waterland.
+Shortly after you begin to cycle, a ferry takes you to the Amsterdam Noord quarter and soon you will be cycling through the rural area of Waterland.
 In this soggy peatland, the houses and villages are barely above the level of the water.
 You will visit the former Isle of Marken.
 It was not until 1957 that this island was connected to the mainland by a dike and it has retained its own particular character.
 The inhabitants are the only ones allowed to use their cars, so Marken can only be visited on foot or by bike.
 The route continues to the historic village of Monnickendam, which received its municipal charter in 1355.
 Gouwzee dike to Volendam is next on the agenda.
 Originally Volendam was a small fishing community.
 Practically all its inhabitants used to wear their distinctive and picturesque traditional costumes.
 Volendam started as a settlement when Edam dug its new, shorter waterway to the Zuiderzee in the 14th century.
 The old harbor became superfluous, a new dike was built and soon farmers and fishermen settled down.
 In the second half of the 15th century, a new village came into being: Volendam.
 From Volendam, you sail in a northerly direction towards the city of Hoorn.
 Hoorn was a major trading town in the 17th century.
 From here ships sailed for the Dutch East Indies, (now Indonesia), America, Scandinavia, and the Mediterranean.
 The most beautiful gable is in the former town hall; the Statenpoort which houses an interesting museum with paintings and exhibits concerning the V.O.C.
 The V.O.C.
 (United East Indies Dutch Trading Company) was a very powerful almost monopolistic trading company in the 17th century.
 During the evening walk, you will have the opportunity to get a good impression of this beautiful city with its rich past.Day 3: Hoorn - Enkhuizen, 28 mi.
 (45 km)

 You continue on the dike with a wonderful view over the Markermeer on your right and West-Frisian villages on your left-hand side.
 The recently (1976) built dike from Enkhuizen to Lelystad (in the Noordoostpolder) appears on the horizon.
 This was meant to be a polder dike for a huge new polder: the Markerwaard.
 However, the plans were never executed.
 The environment and fresh water supply became more important.
 So today the dike is there, but no polder…